asiekierka/swanshell/docs/content/user/witch.md

 ## Cartridge image support

-### Exiting / Saving data
+### Saving file system changes

-When using FreyaOS, exiting the OS is required to properly save data to the removable storage card.
-This is required as while SRAM (used for save data) is battery backed, the PSRAM (used for cartridge data) is not.
+Under FreyaOS, it is **required** to exit the OS in order to save WW file system contents to the removable storage card.
+This is because, while on-cartridge SRAM
+(save data) is battery backed, on-cartridge PSRAM (file system contents) is not.

-To do this, in the main shell menu, press `START` to suspend the shell, then `Y3` to reboot the cartridge.
-This operation will load swanshell, which will proceed to save data to the card.
+To exit FreyaOS while in the main menu, press `START` to suspend the shell, then `Y3` to reboot.
+This operation will soft reset the cartridge, booting back into swanshell, which will proceed to save data to the card.

 ### Understanding Witch components